 There is no requirement that the injury be reported in writing; however, it is strongly encouraged that you report your injury in writing if possible.
 In some instances, the Employer will fail to timely report your injury to their workers’ compensation carrier, which will result in further delay.

-The skilled attorneys at Benn, Haro & Isaacs have years of experience with South Florida workers’ compensation cases to help you navigate and overcome the obstacles you may come across during the claims process.
+The skilled attorneys at Benn, Haro & Isaacs have years of experience with Florida workers’ compensation cases to help you navigate and overcome the obstacles you may come across during the claims process.
 Our law firm will help guide you through the entire claims process from submitting the claim paperwork to representing you at hearings before a workers’ compensation judge.

 Important Steps for Filing Your Workers’ Comp Claim Correctly and On Time